Baedeker's United States 4/5/2021

 My participation was brief - literally six days - but I'm glad I was able to untie a few knots for Stan Lee's new website.

-And if he was pleased with it - if he really did say he liked it - then he complimented my work less than two weeks before he died.
+And if he was pleased with it - if he really did say he liked it (and I have no reason to doubt Jeff) - then he complimented my work less than two weeks before he died.

 Not the biggest feather in my cap, but hell yes, I'll take it.